 (4) The School will not provide abortion services, or permit a person or entity to offer, sponsor, or furnish in any manner any course materials or instruction relating to human sexuality or sexually transmitted diseases to its students if such person or entity is a provider of abortion services.

-Grading and Reporting Model Policy
+Grading and Reporting Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.